-A legal option that can get JP Morgan Chase to listen — and get you compensated.
+A legal option that can get Chase Bank to listen — and get you compensated.

 This is especially true when it’s JP Morgan Chase that made a mistake which ends up costing you money, often in the form of fees.
 And if you don’t pay those fees, even if the mistake isn’t on your end, you get charged additional fees the longer it goes on page.
 What’s more, if the issue doesn’t get rectified, JP Morgan Chase might close your account.

 Reaching out to JP Morgan Chase customer service is always hit-or-miss.
 The emails you send get bounced back with boilerplate responses that may or may not have been written by an actual person.
 Customer service phone calls take way too long and often end up with somebody on the other end who doesn’t actually have the authority to fix the problem.
 Getting a hold of somebody who does have that authority often proves impossible and very time-consuming.